xiaofen9/xiaofen9.github.io/_pages/about.md

 Recent News
 =====
+* Aug 14, 2024.
+One US patent filed with Palo Alto Networks on Large Lanaguage Model (LLM) data leakage detection!

 * Aug 1, 2024.
-Check out our latest [work](https://arxiv.org/pdf/2407.16667) of context-aware jailbreaking on large language model (LLM).
+Check out our latest [work](https://arxiv.org/pdf/2407.16667) of context-aware jailbreaking on LLM.
 It uncovers 60+ security risks from OpenAI marketplace applications!

 * Mar 1, 2024.
 Our work on defending adversarial learning attacks against bio-authentication systems is accepted to USENIX Security 2024!